 Students come to the Counseling Center with a wide range of concerns.
-Many students are coping with normal developmental issues, such as relationship and friendship issues or managing the stresses of college life.
+Many students are coping with normal developmental issues, such as relationship and friendship issues or managing the stresses of university life.
 Other students are coping with more specific mental health issues, such as depression, anxiety, grief or loss, body image or eating issues, or problems with substances, to name a few.
 Some students aren't sure what the problem might be--they just know they are having a hard time studying, eating, sleeping, or otherwise functioning.
 A counselor can help sort out what might be wrong in order to help get you back on track.

 There are many situations that cause emotional stress that may interfere with your ability to function well.
 These may include a relationship issue, academic difficulties, feeling socially isolated, difficulties in the family, or other problems that are affecting your functioning or happiness.
 Really, anything that interferes with getting the most out of your experience at FSU or life in general may be explored in counseling.

 Counseling works by helping you objectively look at behaviors, feelings, and thoughts in situations that you find problematic.
 It helps you to learn more effective ways of dealing with those situations.
 Counseling is a collaborative effort.
 You and your counselor will identify goals, what you would like to change or improve, and agree on how you will know when you are making progress.